instagibbs/bolts/02-peer-protocol.md

 This message gives the funder the signature it needs for the first commitment transaction, so it can broadcast the transaction knowing that funds can be redeemed, if need be.
+It is sent in response to `funding_created_eltoo`.

 This message introduces the `channel_id` to identify the channel.
 It's derived from the funding transaction by combining the `funding_txid` and the `funding_output_index`, using big-endian exclusive-OR (i.e. `funding_output_index` alters the last 2 bytes).